Carreau/phd-dissertation/parts/part3.rst

-    Figure showing the reproducibility of indentation process on a bead with 25nM Arp2/3 and 10nM CP Subset of data from :num:`Fig #reproc-time` shown with different color to represent evolution of indentation curve with time.
+    Figure showing the reproducibility of indentation process on a bead with 25nM Arp2/3 and 10nM CP Subset of data from :num:`Fig #reproc-time` shown with different color to represent the evolution of the indentation curve over time.
 Time is relative to first indentation.
 Shaded area represent zone where the two beads would interpenetrate.

 Effect of approach speed
 ========================